imgk/shadow/CONFIG.md

         "final": "",
     },

     // windivert only
     // programs in this list will be proxied "app_rules": {
         "proxy":[
             "git.exe"
         ]
     },

+    // Packets to IPs in this list will be diverted to shadow
+    // For tun device, these IPs will be added to route table
+    // For WinDivert, packets sending to these IPs will be diverted "ip_cidr_rules": {
+        "proxy": [
+            "198.18.0.0/16",
+            "8.8.8.8/32"
+        ]
+    },